How ConsumerAffairs uses cookies

 Nonbinding

-PODS is a strong option for affordable long-distance moves since you load and unload the container yourself, which can help cut down on labor costs.
+PODS can be a strong option for affordable long-distance moves since you load and unload the container yourself, which can help cut down on labor costs.
 The company offers short- and long-term storage with small, medium and large container sizes, giving you flexibility if your move timeline changes.

-Most customers report a positive experience with PODS, highlighting easy booking, reliable service and professional drivers.
-While some mention pricing or communication issues, many say the convenience and flexibility make it a solid choice for moving and storage.
+Most customers have reported a positive experience with PODS, highlighting easy booking, reliable service and professional drivers.
+While some reviewers have reported issues with pricing or communication, many have said that the convenience and flexibility make it a solid choice for moving and storage.

 Pros